 Once you know what you want to evaluate there are lots of different methods and models that can be drawn upon from using your library management system’s report facilities, to assessing pupil’s achievement against agreed performance indicators.
 The list below outlines some of the most common evaluation techniques.
 It is recommended that you use a combination for a successful evaluation.

-DfES School Library Self-evaluation Model was published several years ago but still provides school librarians with a clear way of assessing the quality of what they provide and measuring outcomes, as well as providing evidence of achievement and identifying areas that could be improved.
+DfES School Library Self-evaluation Model (2004) was published many years ago but still provides school librarians with a clear way of assessing the quality of what they provide and measuring outcomes, as well as providing evidence of achievement and identifying areas that could be improved.
 It also provides practical advice and suggestions for improving the way that the library supports pupil learning.
 If you would like help in finding your way round these self-evaluation processes and materials, or would like to fill them in electronically, go to School Libraries on the Information Management Associates website.

 Reading Outcomes Framework Toolkit this reading outcomes framework and evaluation toolkit has been developed to help librarians understand the difference that we make when we work to encourage reading for pleasure.
 It outlines existing evidence about the outcomes of reading and provides guidance about how to go about collecting evidence on the impact our work has.
 Evaluating this impact is vitally important: we need to be clear about how reading for pleasure impacts on children’s lives and how our library programmes and activities contribute to this.
 The reading outcomes framework toolkit is an interactive pdf available here.
 It is best accessed using Adobe Acrobat Reader on a PC.
 A print- friendly version is also available here.
 The reading outcomes framework is available here.